sharduul/chalk/_posts/2017-1-14-prototypal-inheritance-in-javascript.md

 The above magic is what is called as the Prototypal inheritance!

 "bob" was linked to the "Person" object as its prototype.
 This linking of objects is called prototype chaining in JavaScript.
 Objects are linked together is this chain and the last piece of this chain is "null".

+If you want to know more on how Prototypal inheritance is different and better than Classical inheritance- check out [this post](http://ngninja.com/posts/prototypal-vs-classical-inheritance).

 ### Summary: